Do you understand the importance of praising an employee for a job well done?

 During a very challenging year, we learned a lot about the positive impact that fun and easy employee recognition can have on employee motivation and team morale.

-To acquire and retain the top performers, you must build a workplace culture where employee recognition is the everyday norm.
+To acquire and retain top performers, you must build a workplace culture where employee recognition is the everyday norm.
 This essential guide provides the basics of employee rewards and recognition and how to support a culture that engages and retains employees.

 In this guide, you’ll get to learn:

-- Importance of employee recognition and rewards
+- Importance of rewards and recognition to employees

 - Alarming stats on rewards and recognition

-- Implement a successful recognition program
+- Implement a best employee recognition program

 - Real-life examples